Back to DWU AI Articles

 Airport Commission Reports: Boise Airport Commission (October 2025) — full-year FY2025 industrial land rent ($3,993,553 vs. $4,024,014 FY2024).
 Boise Airport Commission (May 2025) — partial-year data, acreage, lease count.
 Boise Airport Commission (October 2022) — MDA amendment adding Area 2.

-FAA Policy: Federal Register (December 8, 2023; effective January 8, 2024) — Land Use Change Policy eliminating permanent redesignation.
+FAA Policy: Federal Register (December 8, 2023; January 8, 2024) — Land Use Change Policy eliminating permanent redesignation.
 Kaplan Kirsch & Rockwell analysis (January 2024) — policy interpretation and NEPA gap.

 Developer & Industry Sources: AAAE Airport Magazine (October 2025) — Mesa Gateway tenant data, employment, revenue records.
 Site Selection Magazine — SkyBridge Arizona $230M investment.
 XNRGY Climate Systems (December 2025) — ribbon cutting December 5, 2025, data center cooling facility.
 KJZZ (January 10, 2025) — Gulfstream $130M service center opening January 9, 2025.
 PMGAA (September 2023) — Boyer Company selected as Gateway East Master Developer.
 MXD Development, REBusiness Online (July 2025), Connect CRE (May 2025) — DFW Passport Park development data.
 Adler Industrial (July 2022) — Boise MDA announcement.
 Nevada Business Magazine (November 2025) — Moya Boulevard completion.
 Boyer Company, Graycor — Gateway East project details.